igabriel85/DICE-Monitoring/src/README.md

 `PUT` `/v1/overlord/aux/{collectd|logstashfw}/config`

-Changes the configuration of collectd or logstashfw and restarts all aux components.
+Changes the configuration/status of collectd or logstashfw and restarts all aux components.

  Input:
 **TODO** json structure.